grafana/grafana/docs/sources/datasources/prometheus/configure-prometheus-data-source.md

 ### Exemplars

 Support for exemplars is available only for the Prometheus data source.
-If this is your first time working with exemplars see [Introduction to exemplars][exemplars].
+If this is your first time working with exemplars see [Introduction to exemplars](ref:exemplars).
 An exemplar is a specific trace representative of measurement taken in a given time interval.

 - **Internal link** - Toggle on to enable an internal link.
 When enabled, reveals the data source selector.
 Select the backend tracing data store for your exemplar data.

 - **URL** - _(Visible if you **disable** `Internal link`)_ Defines the external link's URL trace backend.
-You can interpolate the value from the field by using the [`${__value.raw}` macro][configure-data-links-value-variables].
+You can interpolate the value from the field by using the [`${__value.raw}` macro](ref:configure-data-links-value-variables).

 - **Data source** - _(Visible if you **enable** `Internal link`)_ The data source the exemplar will navigate to.